evelode/tiktok-api-php/README.md

 # Support

 This is a developer's portal for TikTok REST API wrapper for PHP and should not be used for support.
-Please [contact us via website chat](https://nextpost.tech/#chatraChatExpanded) if you need to submit a support request.
+Please [contact us via website chat](https://nextpost.tech/#chatraChatExpanded) if you need to submit a support request or have any question about API functionality.

 # Endpoints